 In order for your petition to be approved, you’ll need to have received a serious offer for a full-time position.
 In this instance, full-time refers to a minimum of 35 hours of work per week.

 You’ll only be eligible for residency through employment if the job that you have been offered is a long-term, permanent position.
-If you are offered a temporary job, such as a position which only lasts six months, you won’t be eligible for an employment based green card.
+If you are offered a temporary job, such as a position which only lasts six months, you won’t be eligible for an employment based Green Card.
+More info.

 Your Job Must Be Assessed As A Legitimate Job Opportunity